raok/image-resizer/README.md

 Next, to run the image and create our container, type:

-`docker run -it --rm -v ~/.aws:/root/.aws -v ~/.gitconfig:/root/.gitconfig -v ~/.ssh:/root/.ssh hyprstack/hevnly-image sh -c 'aws s3 cp s3://hevnlydeployments/image-resizer-nightly.tar.gz /home/image-resizer && tar zxvf image-resizer-nightly.tar.gz && echo "192.168.56.101 hevnly.dev" >> /etc/hosts && /bin/bash'`
+`docker run -it --rm -v ~/.aws:/root/.aws -v ~/.gitconfig:/root/.gitconfig -v ~/.ssh:/root/.ssh hyprstack/hevnly-image sh -c 'aws s3 cp s3://hevnlydeployments/image-resizer-nightly.tar.gz /home/image-resizer && cd /home/image-resizer && tar zxvf image-resizer-nightly.tar.gz && echo "192.168.56.101 hevnly.dev" >> /etc/hosts && /bin/bash'`

 This should open the command line tool for the container.

-To make sure the app's files have been copied correctly, `cd home/image-resizer` and `ls -la`.
-There should be all the files beloging to the app.
+To make sure the app's files have been copied correctly, `ls -la`.
+There should be all the files belonging to the app.

-To run the app make sure you have an image in the docker container to resize and then type ``node /path/to/app/index.js --source=file:///source/path/to/target/image.png --dest=/destination/path/for/resized/images/`
+To run the app make sure you have an image in the docker container to resize and then type ``node index.js --source=file:///home/grumpy.jpg --dest=/home/resized/`

+Now `cd` to `/home/resized` and `ls -la`.
+You should see the resized images.

 ___